+Add to Wayne Community Schools Policies

 Students

 Option Enrollment

 A. Process and Time Lines to Option In

 For a student to attend Wayne Community Schools as an option enrollment student, the student’s parent or legal guardian must submit an application to the Board of Education of the Wayne Community School District between September 1 and March 15 for enrollment during the following and subsequent school years (the “application period”).